JEFH507/org-chart-goose-orchestrator/src/agent-mesh/README.md

 ### "MESH_JWT_TOKEN not set" error

-Make sure you have created a `.env` file with a valid JWT token, or configured it in your Goose profiles.yaml.
+Make sure you have created a `.env` file with a valid JWT token, or configured it in your goose profiles.yaml.

 ### Connection refused to Controller API

 1. Check Controller API is running: `curl http://localhost:8088/status`
 2. Verify `CONTROLLER_URL` in `.env` is correct

-### Tools not visible in Goose
+### Tools not visible in goose

 1. Check profiles.yaml configuration
 2. Verify `working_dir` path is correct
-3. Check Goose logs: `goose logs`
+3. Check goose logs: `goose logs`

 ### JWT token expired